summrum/scripts/README.md

 Files are opened in editor for comparison with original/new version(s) using sudoedit.
 Usage: confchange [ -e \<editor\> ] [ -p \<path\> ] [ -h | -v ]
 Variables:
   -e/--editor&emsp;Change editor from default (set as Meld https://github.com/GNOME/meld as that works for me).
 Change $editor in script for default change.
+Incorrect program name will default to $EDITOR.
   -p/--path&emsp;Change path(s) from default (/boot /etc /usr /var).
 Change $path in script for default change. /var/log is ignored.
 General Options:
   -h/--help&emsp;Display usage information